cobbler/cobbler.github.io/_dynamic/manuals/developer/1_-_Patch-process.md

 ## Branches

 Cobbler has a development branch called "master" (where the action is), and a branch for each release that are in maintaince mode.

-In nearly all cases, your patches should go against master and we can, if we decide, backport them to release branches if we want to do an incremental release.
+All work on new features should be done against the master branch.
+If you want to address bugs then please target the latest release branch, the maintainers will then cherry-pick those changes into the master branch.

 ## Standards